nikogu/game-sprite/README.md

 # Game Sprite

-The professional library for javascript sprite.
+The professional library for sprite of javascript.

 [HOME PAGE](http://nikogu.github.io/game-sprite)

-## feature
+## Feature

 - Easy to use